golangchallenge/golang-challenge/_posts/2015-03-01-go-challenge1.md

 * This challenge is now closed.
 * There were 170 entries from 40 countries.
-* The winners will be declared on 28th March.
-2015.
+* The winners will be declared on 28th March 2015.
 * The (#2) challenge by **Guillaume J. Charmes** is scheduled for 1st Apr.
 2015.

 Join the [go-challenge Google Group](https://groups.google.com/d/forum/go-challenge) to stay up to date on all Go challenges.